mdearif/SOEN-6841/LearningJournal.md

 * Incorporated team member input into the creation of project deliverables, such as wireframes, prototypes, and design mock-ups.
 * Performed peer reviews to verify quality and completeness of project documentation, including requirement specifications.
 * Collaboratively set priorities for project tasks and wisely distributed resources to fulfill milestones and deadlines.
-* Helped teammates overcome diƯiculties and roadblocks by providing support, direction, and knowledge as required.
+* Helped teammates overcome difficulties and roadblocks by providing support, direction, and knowledge as required.
 * Took an active role in knowledge-sharing meetings where ideas, best practices, and project related lessons were shared.

 ### Further Research/Readings:
-* I examined some case studies and identified eƯicient processes and instruments for guaranteeing product quality by doing in-depth study on best industry practices and standards for quality assurance.
+* I examined some case studies and identified efficient processes and instruments for guaranteeing product quality by doing in-depth study on best industry practices and standards for quality assurance.
-* I also looked into diƯerent methods and instruments for project tracking in order to keep tabs on developments, spot deviations, and guarantee project delivery on schedule.
+* I also looked into different methods and instruments for project tracking in order to keep tabs on developments, spot deviations, and guarantee project delivery on schedule.
 * Investigated project metrics and key performance indicators to evaluate project performance and pinpoint areas in need of development.
-* Examined how a Project Management OƯice (PMO) may help a company standardize its project management procedures and governance.
+* Examined how a Project Management Office (PMO) may help a company standardize its project management procedures and governance.
 * Moreover, I examined case studies and actual situations to comprehend how schedule disruptions aƯect the overall eƯectiveness of the project and investigate mitigating techniques.
-* Investigated the reasons behind and eƯects of project cost variations, looking at cost control strategies and budgeting approaches to eƯiciently manage project finances.
+* Investigated the reasons behind and effects of project cost variations, looking at cost control strategies and budgeting approaches to eƯiciently manage project finances.
 * In my research, I also analyzed methods and instruments for resource use in order to maximize resource distribution and improve project eƯectiveness.
 * Reviewed case studies and investigated techniques and instruments for risk monitoring to recognize, evaluate, and reduce project risks over the course of the project.
 * Investigated Earned Value Management concepts and techniques to evaluate project performance and make precise outcome forecasts.